*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 IV.
 Free Soil, Free Labor, Free Men

 The conclusion of the Mexican War gave rise to the 1848 Treaty of Guadeloupe Hidalgo.
 The treaty infuriated antislavery leaders in the United States.
-The spoils gained from the Mexican War were impressive, but it was clear they would help expand slavery.
+The spoils gained from the Mexican War were impressive, and it was clear they would help expand slavery.
 The United States required Mexican officials to cede the California and New Mexico Territories for $15 million dollars.
 With American soldiers occupying their capital, Mexican leaders had no choice but sign or continue fighting a war they could not win.
 The new American territory included lands that would become the future states of California, Utah, Nevada, most of Arizona, and well as parts of New Mexico, Colorado, and Wyoming.

 The acquisition of so much land made it imperative to antislavery leaders that these lands not be opened to slavery.
 But knowing that the Liberty Party was not likely to provide a home to many moderate voters, leaders instead hoped to foster a new and more competitive party, which they called the Free Soil Party.
-Antislavery leaders came into the 1848 election hoping that their vision of a federal government divorced from slavery might be heard.
+Antislavery leaders entered the 1848 election hoping that their vision of a federal government divorced from slavery might be heard.
 But both the Whigs and the Democrats, nominated pro-slavery southerners.
 Left unrepresented, antislavery Free Soil leaders swung into action.

 The admission of Wisconsin as a free state in May 1848 helped cool tensions after the Texas and Florida admissions.
 But news from a number of failed revolutions in Europe alarmed American reformers.
-As exiled radicals filtered out of Europe and into the United States, a women’s rights movement also got underway in July at Seneca Falls, New York.
-Representing the first of such meetings ever held in United States history, it was led by figures like Elizabeth Cady Stanton and Lucretia Mott, women with deep ties to the abolitionist cause.
-Frederick Douglass also appeared at the convention and took part in the proceedings, where participants debated the Declaration of Sentiments, Grievances and Resolutions.9 By August 1848, it seemed plausible that the Free Soil Movement might tap into these reforms and build a broader coalition.
+As exiled radicals filtered out of Europe and into the United States, a women’s rights movement also got underway at Seneca Falls, New York.
+Representing the first of such meetings ever held in United States history, it was led by figures like Elizabeth Cady Stanton and Lucretia Mott, women with deep ties to the abolitionist cause.18 Frederick Douglass also appeared at the convention and took part in the proceedings, where participants debated the Declaration of Sentiments, Grievances and Resolutions.19 By August 1848, it seemed plausible that the Free Soil Movement might tap into these reforms and build a broader coalition.
 In some ways that is precisely what it did.
 But come November, the spirit of reform failed to yield much at the polls.
 Whig candidate Zachary Taylor bested Democrat Lewis Cass of Michigan.

 The upheavals signaled by 1848 came to a quick end.
 Taylor remained in office only a brief time until his unexpected death from a stomach ailment in 1850.
-During Taylor’s brief time in office, the fruits of the Mexican War began to spoil, threatening the whole country with sickness.
+During Taylor’s brief time in office, the fruits of the Mexican War began to spoil.
 While he was alive, Taylor and his administration struggled to find a good remedy.
 Increased clamoring for the admission of California, New Mexico, and Utah pushed the country closer to the edge.
 Gold had been discovered in California, and as thousands continued to pour onto the West Coast and through the trans-Mississippi West, the admission of new states loomed.
 In Utah, Mormons were also making claims to an independent state they called Deseret.
 By 1850, California wanted admission as a free state.
 With so many competing dynamics underway, and with the President dead and replaced by Whig Millard Fillmore, the 1850s were off to a troubling start.

 Congressional leaders like Henry Clay and newer legislators like Stephen A. Douglas of Illinois were asked to broker a compromise, but this time it was clear no compromise could bridge all the diverging interests at play in the country.
 Clay eventually left Washington disheartened by affairs.
 It fell to young Stephen Douglas, then, to shepherd the bills through the Congress, which he in fact did.
 Legislators rallied behind the “Compromise of 1850,” an assemblage of bills passed late in 1850, which managed to keep the promises of the Missouri Compromise alive.

 None of the individual 1850 Compromise measures proved more troubling to national and international observers than the Fugitive Slave Act.
 In a clear bid to extend slavery’s influence throughout the country, the act created special federal commissioners to determine the fate of alleged fugitives without benefit of a jury trial or even court testimony.
 Under its provisions, local authorities in the North could not interfere with the capture of fugitives.
 Northern citizens, moreover, had to assist in the arrest of fugitive slaves when called upon by federal agents.
 The Fugitive Slave Act created the foundation for a massive expansion of federal power, including an alarming increase in the nation’s policing powers.
 Many northerners were also troubled by the way the bill undermined local and state laws.
 The law itself fostered corruption and the enslavement of free black northerners.
-The federal commissioners who heard these cases were paid $10 if they determined that the defendant was a slave and only $5 if they determined he or she was free.10 Many black northerners responded to the new law by heading further north to Canada.
+The federal commissioners who heard these cases were paid $10 if they determined that the defendant was a slave and only $5 if they determined he or she was free.20 Many black northerners responded to the new law by heading further north to Canada.

 Democrats by 1853 were badly splintered along sectional lines over slavery, but they also had reasons to act with confidence.
 Voters had returned them to office in 1852 following the bitter fights over the Compromise of 1850.
 Emboldened, Illinois Senator Stephen A. Douglas introduced a set of additional amendments to a bill drafted in late 1853 to help organize the Nebraska Territory, the last of the Louisiana Purchase lands.
 In 1853, the Nebraska Territory was huge, extending from the northern end of Texas to the Canadian Border.
 Altogether, it encompassed present-day Nebraska, Wyoming, South Dakota, North Dakota, Colorado and Montana.
 Douglas’s efforts to amend and introduce the bill in 1854 opened dynamics that would break the Democratic Party in two and, in the process, rip the country apart.